Rhinemann/mage-hack/src/chapters/Factions.typ

 ==== Faction SFX

-#colbreak()
+// TODO

+#pagebreak()
 === Progenitors
 The Progenitors are doctors and medicians within the Technocracy, dedicating themselves to biological sciences.
 Masters of the Sphere of Life, they employ the tools of genetic manipulation, hyper-advanced surgical techniques and sophisticated drugs to constantly push the envelope of medicine.
 They sometimes work closely with Iteration X, especially in the fields of cybertechnology and artificial body parts.

-==== Organization
-Throughout its various Methodologies (Pharmacopoeists, Genegineers, FACADE Engineers, and the cross-disciplinary Damage Control), this Convention follows an academic hierarchy.
-UnEnlightened facilitators (janitors, lab assistants, receptionists) provide support for the ascending ranks of Students, Research Associates, Primary Investigators, Research Directors, and the mysterious Administrators.
-A ruthless but unEnlightened contingent of field and street operatives (backed up by the Conventions' considerably more capable collection of clones, constructs, Victors, biomodified agents, and bestial projects) provides muscle when needed.
-The most versatile Progenitor agents learn techniques and Procedures from all of these disciplines, developing formidable arsenals of scientific knowledge.

-Advancement through those ranks demands constant study, research, and innovation.
-Students must pass many tests, eventually providing and defending a thesis that demonstrates her mastery of Enlightened Science.
-Success means promotion to progressively higher levels, levels at which the various scientists contend for grants and resources.
-Investigators spend copious amounts of time working with teams of other agents to prove their loyalty and usefulness to the Technocracy.
-As one would expect, if they can't publish successful results for the Union, they might perish for their failure.

-==== Initiation
-This Convention prefers to find potential recruits before they Awaken.
-Working with the Ivory Tower, Progenitor supervisors analyze standardized tests and search databases to find clever scholars with budding potential.
-(Recruiting Progenitors after their Awakening is more difficult… but the Union offers answers for troubled minds.)
-Promising recruits get tagged before medical school, sponsored with scholarships, and offered a chance for something more.
-If a recruit accepts, she receives training above and beyond what the Masses can offer; if she refuses, then the entire episode gets wiped from her mind and she just has a bad quarter, defined only by hazy recollections and a lingering feeling that she missed something grand.
-In the worst cases, the student ODs on recreational drugs or suffers stress-based suicide.
-The Progenitors hate to waste good material, but life isn't always fair.

 ==== Focus
 The intricate enigmas and potential of organic life provide the foundation of Progenitor techniques.
 Upon that framework, an individual Progenitor can build a wide variety of innovations.
 Although specific applications must be scientifically defensible (even if extremely loosely so), the Progenitors employ a dizzying variety of theories and Procedures.
-That said, those weird science techniques typically demand the presence of a well-stocked lab and intricate, often time-consuming, labor.
-Any tool that a healer, scientist, or naturalist would use can yield miraculous results in the skillful hands of a trained Technocrat, but the Progenitors usually need time and space to work their miracles.
+That said, those weird science techniques typically demand the presence of a well-stocked lab and intricate, often time-consuming, labour.
+Any tool that a healer, scientist, or naturalist would use can yield miraculous results in the skilful hands of a trained Technocrat, but the Progenitors usually need time and space to work their miracles.

-To certain evolutionists, _Might is Right_, paradigm-wise.
-Most Progenitors, however, favor the agnostic Gaia-hypothesis approach to _Creation's Divine and Alive_.
-Cybernetics blend in with a hypertech approach to medicine-work, and the Convention's eclectic methods often seem like weird science by the standards of other Conventions.
+/* To certain evolutionists, _Might is Right_, paradigm-wise.
+Most Progenitors, however, favor the agnostic Gaia-hypothesis approach to _Creation's Divine and Alive_. */ Cybernetics blend in with a hypertech approach to medicine-work, and the Convention's eclectic methods often seem like weird science by the standards of other Conventions.

+#colbreak()
 ==== Bonus Asset
 Choose one biological modification that assists your experiments, which you developed during training, and gain that as an asset rated at #d6.